whatsthestoryglory/BostonHousing/BostonHousing.md

     ## Reduced Predictors Performance: 0.15371013157153

-What I’ve done here to control for the log transformation is to calculate $\\frac{RMSE}{\\bar y}$ Root Mean Square Error divided by the mean of the samples.
-This suggests we’ve made a dramatic improvement in our model by including the log transformation.
+What I’ve done here to control for the log transformation is to calculate RMSE / *ȳ* Root Mean Square Error divided by the mean of the samples.
+The results suggest we’ve made a dramatic improvement in our model by including the log transformation step.